Amid Global Rise in Internet Shutdowns, Internet Society Launches 'NetLoss' Calculator to Measure Economic Impact

 WASHINGTON, June 28, 2023 /PRNewswire/ -- The Internet Society today launched the NetLoss calculator, a revolutionary tool that measures the economic impact of Internet shutdowns around the world.
 Hosted on the Internet Society's Pulse Platform that tracks and analyzes shutdowns, NetLoss uses a groundbreaking econometric framework to understand the impacts of shutdowns and provides an unprecedented level of rigor and precision in estimating their economic damage.

+- The shutdown in Pakistan in May 2023 is estimated to have cost more than $13 million USD as well as increased unemployment.

-Internet shutdowns globally reached a record high in 2022; in Africa, seven countries experienced a total of nine shutdowns last year.
-The most recent shutdown on the continent took place in Guinea between June 1st and 7th and is estimated to have cost the country nearly 500,000 USD and job losses.
-The other African countries that experienced shutdowns were Burkina Faso, Ethiopia, Nigeria, Sierra Leone, Somaliland, Uganda, and Zimbabwe.
-In Ethiopia's Tigray region, the shutdown finally began to conclude in February 2023, after 787 days of disruption.
+- The shutdown in Guinea in June 2023 is estimated to have cost the country nearly half a million USD and job losses.

 Governments often mistakenly believe that Internet shutdowns will quell unrest, stop the spread of misinformation, or reduce harm from cybersecurity threats.
 But shutdowns are extremely disruptive to economic activity: they halt e-commerce, generate losses in time-sensitive transactions, increase unemployment, interrupt business-customer communications, and create financial and reputational risks for companies.
-They also hurt a country's growth as research shows Internet adoption positively impacts GDP.
+They also hurt a country's growth as research shows Internet adoption positively impacts Gross Domestic Product (GDP).

 The Internet Society has long opposed the practice of Internet shutdowns, and urges all governments to refrain from implementing them due to the damage they inflict on a nation's economy, civil society, and Internet infrastructure.
 With NetLoss, organizations and advocates can demonstrate to governments and regulators how a shutdown will negatively impact their nation's economy.